 How To Install Plone¶

-Plone can run on all popular desktop or server operating systems, including Linux, OS X, BSD and Microsoft Windows.
-(Note: currently there is no binary installer for Plone 5 on Windows, we recommend using the Vagrant kit)
+Plone can run on all popular desktop or server operating systems, including Linux, macOS, BSD and Microsoft Windows.

 - You can install Plone on a server for production usage